lwang89/padcpy/README.md

 with URL of the page it was on) when you Save, otherwise we just save the URL.

-TO DO:
-	Shows last scratchpad that I saved into, i.e., don't respond visually to changing brain state (unless/until user pushes Save button)

-	Sort by time
-	Sort by interest level
-	Visualize

-TO DO

-Save button = You press a button to bookmark something, but we also record the amount of interest you had in it.

-	Make it a button with a pulldown below it

-	if you just click it, it picks which scratchpad to use by your brain, but pulldown lets you override

-	Save: if you select a region, we copy that (along with URL of the page it was on), otherwise we just save the URL.

-View scratchpad(s)
-	Continuously displays last saved-in or else last one specifically viewed.
-	When Save, it displays that one.
-	When hit View, it switches to the one for the current brain state

-	Maybe another pull down button for viewing the scratchpad, which shows me the scratchpad corresponding to my current brain state, and the pulldown lets me override/choose explicitly

-	Not clear if the scratchpad(s) is always visible, just the appropriate one, just the one that was last used, all of them?

 ## Code Files